Here’s a round-up of all the new SNL opening sketches

 Musk, played by Mikey Day, explained why the men were so competitive: “Space is only big enough for one white billionaire.”

-Fans on social media reacted to Pete Davidson’s impression of Dog The Bounty Hunter in another sketch, with many deeming it “controversial”.
+Fans on social media also reacted to Pete Davidson’s impression of Dog The Bounty Hunter in another sketch, with many deeming it “controversial”.

 Davidson’s character is at a school board Covid-19 meeting where he is looking for Brian Laundrie, the man who is wanted in connection with the death of Gabby Petito whose remains were recently found at a campsite in Wyoming.